openplans/openblock-old/docs/setup.rst

 For testing random data you might also want to try ``obdemo/bin/random_news.py 10``
 ... where 10 is the number of random articles to generate.
-You must first have some locations in the database; it will assign randomly generated local news articles to randomly chosen locations.
+You must first have some blocks in the database; it will assign randomly generated local news articles to randomly chosen blocks.

 Deployment
 ==========

-For production deployment it's not generally recommended to run ``manage.py runserver``.
-Most people use apache and mod_wsgi.
+Most people use apache and mod_wsgi for deploying Django apps.

-There's a suitable wsgi script at obdemo/wsgi/obdemo.wsgi.
-As long as that script is somewhere within your virtualenv, it should work.
+If you're deploying obdemo, there's a suitable wsgi script at obdemo/wsgi/obdemo.wsgi.
+Otherwise, see http://docs.djangoproject.com/en/1.1/howto/deployment/modwsgi/

-For more information on configuring Apache and running Django apps under mod_wsgi, see http://docs.djangoproject.com/en/1.1/howto/deployment/modwsgi/